Reese McGuire Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.
+- The Yankees pitching staff is 11th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.58).
+- The Yankees have a 3.57 team ERA that ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in the league).
+- The Yankees rank 15th in baseball in home runs given up (77 total, 1.1 per game).

-- The Yankees will send Schmidt (2-6) to the mound to make his 14th start of the season.
-He is 2-6 with a 4.96 ERA and 66 strikeouts through 61 2/3 innings pitched.
+- The Yankees are sending German (4-3) to the mound for his 13th start of the season.
+He is 4-3 with a 3.49 ERA and 64 strikeouts through 67 2/3 innings pitched.

-- In his last appearance on Tuesday against the Chicago White Sox, the right-hander threw six innings, allowing three earned runs while surrendering six hits.
+- The righty's last appearance came on Saturday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while giving up six hits.

+- The 30-year-old has a 3.49 ERA and 8.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .186 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.